 are chemicals that are produced in large quantities and in general, their application can be traced back to their chemical structure.
 For this reason, if you examine two commodities produced by two different suppliers, but with the same chemical structure and purity, they can be said to be identical and they can be easily exchanged.
 Not only that, these commodity chemicals are also usually produced by factories continuously and generally the costs are relatively low.
 Examples of commodity chemicals are ammonia and ethylene oxide.

 Specialty chemicals (or special chemicals)

-Based on the brief explanation above, specialty chemicals can be defined as ingredients used based on their performance or function.
+Based on the brief explanation above, these products can be defined as ingredients used based on their performance or function.
 Therefore, in addition to "effect" chemicals, they are sometimes referred to as "performance" chemicals or "formulation" chemicals.
 They can be unique molecules or a mixture of molecules known as formulations.
 Physical and chemical characteristics of specialty chemicals in the form of a single molecule or a mixture of formulated molecules or mixture composition will affect the performance of the final product.
 This is a distinguishing component of the services provided by specialty chemicals when they are compared to other sub-sectors of the chemical industry such as fine chemicals, commodity chemicals, petrochemicals, and pharmaceuticals.
-These specialty chemicals have the following characteristics:
+These products have the following characteristics: